At times, people have intimated to me that my current life circumstances are not optimal for finding a life partner.

 When I brought the question up with God, He said I was free to move.

 “But do you really want to?”
-He asked.

 I love my job, my friends, my community, my beach-side neighborhood.
 I’ve built a life here that is meaningful, enjoyable, and beautiful.
 I love this city, and I believe God has me here for a reason.
 There was just this one thing trying to undermine all the other good things, the one thing that was missing.